Is your forgetfulness cause for concern?

 If you have a first-degree relative who has Alzheimer's, your risk for the disease goes up — similar to other diseases that run in families — so that would be a reason to be especially mindful of any memory changes.
 But if you occasionally misplace things, forget a word or forget someone's name, those aren't reasons to be concerned.

-Schneider: There are many things that can cause memory loss.
-Some medications — such as pain medicines or drugs used to treat anxiety or urinary incontinence — can be the problem.
-If you stop taking the drug that’s causing the problem, your memory will likely improve.
+Some medications — such as pain medicines or drugs used to treat anxiety or urinary incontinence — can lead to memory issues.
+If you stop taking the drug that's causing the problem, your memory will likely improve.